Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

-The \(n/3\) cone-points between the different regions each provide an opportunity to disconnect \(F_1\) from \(F_2\): each induce a bottleneck in the orange chain illustrated on Fig.~\ref{Fig:Mixing_infVol_weight_perco}, and each bottleneck gives a positive probability to disconnect \(F_1\) from \(F_2\).
+The \(n/3\) cone-points between the different regions each provides an opportunity to disconnect \(F_1\) from \(F_2\): each induces a bottleneck in the orange chain illustrated on Fig.~\ref{Fig:Mixing_infVol_weight_perco}, and each bottleneck gives a positive probability to disconnect \(F_1\) from \(F_2\).
+The choice of the larger angular opening for the central region (in Figure~\ref{Fig:Mixing_infVol_weight_perco_chain}), \(\delta +\epsilon\) instead of \(\delta\), is a simple way to get rid of connections between the left/right red regions of Figure~\ref{Fig:Mixing_infVol_weight_perco_chain} and the central one occurring very high/low in the \(\rme_2\)-direction.

 \end{proof} We then turn this into ratio mixing using Appendix~\ref{lem:app:mixing_to_ratioMixing}. \begin{claim} There exists \(C\geq 0 ,c>0, n_0\geq 1\) such that for any \(n\geq n_0\), any \(v\in \Z^2\), any \(\tilde{\eta}_1, \dots , \tilde{\eta}_n\in \SetRootDiaCont^{\irr}\) with \(\displace(\tilde{\eta}_1\concatenate \dots \concatenate \tilde{\eta}_n) = v\), any \(F_{\triangleright}\subset E_{\triangleright}\), \(F_{\triangleleft}\subset E_{\triangleleft}(v)\) finite, and any \(\alpha\in \{(0,0),(0,1),(1,1)\}^{F_{\triangleleft}}\), where the sup is over \(\xi,\xi'\) having positive probability, \(P,X\) are defined as in Claims~\ref{claim:mixing_weights:claim_bounded}, and~\ref{prf:ratio_mix_weights:str_mix_diam_meas}. \end{claim} \begin{proof} The proof will be an application of Lemma~\ref{lem:app:mixing_to_ratioMixing}.
 Recall~\eqref{eq:cond_diamond_chain_to_atrc}.